About the Ontario Hospital Association

 and differ from other hospitals designated as mental health facilities under

-the Mental Health Act as they serve as regional and provincial resource for
+the Mental Health Act as they serve as regional and provincial resources for

 people across the province.